thin-edge/thin-edge.io/vision.md

 - "Interface Developer"
     - Person using the foreign interfaces of a thin-edge.io framework binary to complement and extend its functionality.
+An example for an "Interface Developer" is a **(IoT) Solution Developer/ Solution Architect**: Background consisting of Python, Java, JS, Angular, Kubernetes, Cloud Platforms:

+- Responsible for implementing and maintaining the end-to-end IoT solution including the needed logic on the device (aka device agent)
+- Challenges and needs regarding device enablement:
+    - Lack of expertise and knowledge in embedded space, therefore prefers configurations or extensions in python
+    - Dealing with fragmented hardware / linux variants
+    - Focused on expertise outside of embedded device enablement such as analytics, sensor integration or dashboarding
+    - Expect ready to use or configuration-based solutions, with pre-defined design principles and framework, offering easy extensibility with known tools/languages
 - "Plugin Developer"
     - Person using the provided Rust crates to extend or improve binary plugins written for the thin-edge.io framework